 With lower interest rates home movers

 have the opportunity to make overpayments, reducing the loan to the lender and total cost of the mortgage.

 The governor of the Bank of England, Mark Carney said the FPC is committed to ensure that the system continues to have sufficient resilience to withstand potential shocks.

 What are your next steps?

-Call our LCM mortgage brokers can provide advice if you are a first time buyer, want to remortgage your existing home for the best mortgage deal, moving home or are a buy-to-let investor.
+Call our LCM mortgage brokers for advice if you are a first time buyer, want to remortgage your existing home for the best mortgage deal, moving home or are a buy-to-let investor.

 For equity release buyers our London City Mortgage advisers can recommend lifetime mortgages allowing you to receive cash from your property for home improvements, holidays or even give to a family member.